pesekt1/vidly_server/readme.md

 - If it runs on the cloud, it will read the environmental variables with connection strings for MongoDB and ClearDB MySQL on Heroku.
 - If it runs on localhost, it will connect to the local MySQL and MongoDB.

+If there is error, use Heroku CLI to read the full logs:

+heroku logs --tail app=vidly-web-server

 ## Swagger documentation

 - swagger.js